 They’ve risen to fame through sheer talent, and some funny lyrics they’ve written to songs like Christmas carols.
 Their staying power–they’re still touring after nearly three decades, although with a few personnel changes–is a testament to that.

 This is a cover of, in their own words, “one of the best songs from the 1960s, one of the quintessential hits.
-Written and performed by Ben E. King, here is ‘Stand By Me.'”
+Written and performed by Ben E. King, here is ‘Stand By Me.’”
 They’re not kidding about it being a fantastic song and they do it justice with this a capella version that’s so good it will make you smile.
-Watch the full video below and leave a Facebook comment telling us what you think of Straight No Chaser.
+Watch the video below and please leave us a Facebook comment to let us know what you thought!

 Don’t forget to hit the SHARE BUTTON to share this video on Facebook with your friends and family.